-Pathways to Manhood programmes are a 5 or 6 day bush camp for boys aged 13 to 15 and their father or significant male mentor.
+Pathways to Manhood Programs are a 5 day bush Camp for boys aged 13 to 15 and their father or significant male mentor.

 The participation and support of the mother in the process is preferred or another woman/ mentor who is significant in the boys life.

-Pathways into Womanhood programmes are a 5 day residential retreat in a bush setting for girls aged 12 to 15 and their mother or significant female mentor.
+Pathways into Womanhood Programs are a 5 day residential retreat in a bush setting for girls aged 12 to 15 and their mother or significant female mentor.
+If your daughter is 12 year old she will need to be in high school and menstruating.
+If your daughter is 16 years old we will have a conversation with you to ensure this Program will suit you both.
 The participation and support of the father in the process is preferred or another man /mentor who is significant in the girls life.

-Youngstars Programmes are a weekend camp for boys aged 6 to 10 and their father or significant male mentor.
+Youngstars Programs are a weekend Camp for boys aged 6 to 10 and their father or significant male mentor.

-Pathways into Womanhood: Programmes cost $1,950 per family which also covers 5 days of professional facilitation.
+Pathways into Womanhood: Programs cost $2,400 per family which also covers 5 days of professional facilitation.
 Venue accommodation costs can vary and this may increase the cost.
 The First Night, Return Day, and Reunion are also covered in this cost.
-The camps consists of 12 – 14 or so girls and their mothers (mentors) which is a small number of participants with a large group of experienced leaders that are required to fully support the girls, the mothers, and the fathers and to ensure that the camps run safely.
+The Camps consists of 12 – 14 or so girls and their mothers (mentors) which is a small number of participants with a large group of experienced leaders that are required to fully support the girls, the mothers, and the fathers and to ensure that the Camps run safely.
 There is a cost associated with having high support levels for smaller groups of people and we know that this is what is required to deliver the amazing outcomes for the girls making their journey into womanhood.

-The YoungStars: programmes cost $300 total for the father and son for the weekend which covers food and Pathways experienced leaders.
+The YoungStars: Programs cost $300 total for the father and son for the weekend which covers food and Pathways experienced leaders.

 Make an inquiry on our website for more information about

-– Financial assistance – scholarship programme for those in need to attend.
+– Financial assistance – scholarship Program for those in need to attend.

 – Leadership Development Training,